 6. Decide what to do at maturity

-Alternatively, you can roll over the securities and reinvest in a new T-bill at the current auction rate.
+Second, you can roll over the securities and reinvest in a new T-bill at the current auction rate.
 You have up to four business days before the security's maturity date to decide which option you want.
 Within four business days of the maturity date, you lose the ability to roll over the T-bill into a new security and will only be able to redeem it.